DrWoodWood/ECCMR/README.md

 remotes::install_local("DrWoodWood/ECCMR")          # path to the package directory
 ```

-or, once the repository is on GitHub:
+or the repository is on GitHub:

 ```r
 remotes::install_github(""DrWoodWood/ECCMR"")